szlatkow/Notepads/CI-CD_DOCUMENTATION.md

 <br>

-## *.
-Set up Dependabot
+## 3. Set up Dependabot

-Dependabot is a GitHub native security tool that goes through the dependencies in your project and creates alerts, and PRs with updates when a new and/or non-vulnerable version is found.
+Dependabot is a GitHub native security tool that goes through the dependencies in the project and creates alerts, and PRs with updates when a new and/or non-vulnerable version is found.

-- for PRs with version updates, this pipeline comes pre-configured for all current dependency sources in your project, so at "Insights" tab -> "Dependency graph" -> "Dependabot", you should be able to see all tracked sources of dependencies, when they have been checked last and view a full log of the last check
+- for PRs with version updates, this pipeline comes pre-configured for all current dependency sources in the project, so at "Insights" tab -> "Dependency graph" -> "Dependabot", you should be able to see all tracked sources of dependencies, when they have been checked last and view a full log of the last check

 ![Dependabot_tab](/ScreenShots/CI-CD_DOCUMENTATION/Dependabot_tab.png)